escowles/recipes/_posts/2022-10-10-mole-negro.md

 * did not remove stems and seed from chiles (removed stems after rinsing)
 * 10 tortilla chips instead of toasted tortillas
 * 1/4 tsp. of cloves instead of star anise

+8/4/24: the sauce was great, but it was way too much. so it just sat around in the back of the fridge until i tossed it (which feels especially bad given how much work this is). so next time i would just halve the recipe.